kg-construct/rml-jc/spec/spec_fieldadditions/section/fieldaddition-examples.md

 | Waterstones | Poetics      | Aristotle | 254    | book3   |
 </pre>

-#### Example 2: the xml file requires a second array in the path to the needed data
+#### Example 2:
+In this example the xml file requires a second array in the path to the needed data.
 Because XPATH can select the parent of a node, no flattening via fields is needed.

 **chains.csv**